siiiiiiiiiii/real-estate-investment-rule-based-model/README.md

 | XLRE number of holdings | 31 |
 | XLRE gross expense ratio | 0.08% |
 | XLRE total net assets | US$7,606.70M |

+These data are used to evaluate the income, performance, diversification, transparency, and implementation characteristics of the listed REIT vehicle.

 ---